-The conscience is central to human nature and our understanding of that nature.
+Conscience is central to human nature and our understanding of that nature.
 What is its source and function?
-Historically, it has been conceived in many ways, whether as an innate faculty responsible for our capacity to know right from wrong, as the voice of divine guidance, as ontological hallmark of our individuality, as the internalization of society’s restrictive pressures and prejudices, conscience has been the subject of a long philosophical reception.
-What does the capacity to draw moral judgments reveal about our human condition, both as individuals whose actions are laid bare before God, but also as social and political beings responsible to and for others?
-From Plato to Kant and Fichte, from Rousseau and Mill to Nietzsche and Freud, or from Heidegger to the Prophets and Apostles, this book traces the history of the concept of conscience, highlighting how the capacity to hear and follow one’s conscience forms the heart of man.
+Historically, it has been conceived in many ways, whether as an innate faculty responsible for our capacity to know right from wrong, as the voice of divine guidance, as an ontological hallmark of our individuality, or as the internalization of society’s restrictive pressures and prejudices.
+That it has been the subject of this rich philosophical reception arouses many questions.
+What does the capacity to draw moral judgments reveal about our human condition?
+What does it mean to have our actions laid bare before God?
+What is involved in being social and political beings responsible to and for others?
+From Plato to Kant and Fichte, from Rousseau and Mill to Nietzsche and Freud, or from Heidegger to the Prophets and Apostles, this book traces the history of the concept of conscience, highlighting how the capacity to hear and follow its voice forms the heart of man.